Baked Harissa Chicken with Chickpeas

 - Preheat the oven to 450 (225C) degrees

-- Put the chicken in a baking dish or pan large enough to hold the chicken snugly, such as a 3-quart size.
-Sprinkle the chicken on both sides with 1 teaspoon of the salt and freshly ground pepper to taste.
-Scatter the onion over the chicken.
+- Put 2 pounds boneless, skinless chicken thighs (about 6 thighs) in a baking dish or pan large enough to hold the chicken snugly, such as a 3-quart size.
+Sprinkle the chicken on both sides with about 1 teaspoon of kosher salt and freshly ground pepper to taste.
+Add 1 15-ounce can chickpeas (drained) and ½ thinly sliced red onion or 1 large shallot to the pan.

 - Bake 20 minutes.
-Add the chickpeas to the baking dish and flip the chicken pieces over.
+Flip the chicken pieces over.
 Continue baking 10 minutes, until the chicken is cooked through and the pan juices are bubbling.

 Karen’s Notes and Tips

-- To make your life even easier, mix the harissa sauce and toss it with the chicken in your baking dish.
+- Make ahead: To make your life easier, mix the harissa and seasonings, toss it with the chicken in your baking dish and refrigerate up to one day ahead.

 Nutrition facts are calculated by third-party software.
 If you have specific dietary needs, please refer to your favorite calculator.